Twelfth Annual NYU Tri-State Region IP Workshop

-The Engelberg Center on Innovation Law & Policy at NYU School of Law proudly presents the Seventh Annual Tri-State Region IP Workshop.
-The Workshop brings together intellectual property scholars (including professors, fellows, visitors, graduate students, and practitioners) from the tri-state region (broadly defined to include Philadelphia) to present their works in progress for commentary in a workshop environment.
+The Twelfth Annual Tri-State Region IP Workshop of the Engelberg Center on Innovation Law & Policy at NYU School of Law will take place on Friday, January 14, 2022.
+The one-day conference will bring together intellectual property scholars from the tri-state region to present their works in progress for discussion in a workshop environment.

 CALL FOR PAPERS

-The Engelberg Center warmly welcomes proposals from intellectual property law scholars (including professors, fellows, visitors, graduate students, and practitioners) from the tri-state region (broadly defined to include Philadelphia) to present their works in progress for commentary in a workshop environment at the Seventh Annual Tri-State Region IP Workshop.
+The Engelberg Center welcomes proposals from intellectual property law scholars (including professors, fellows, visitors, graduate students, and practitioners) from the tri-state region (broadly defined to include Philadelphia) to present their works in progress for discussion in a workshop environment.
 Any topic related to intellectual property law is welcome.
-The format of the one-day conference involves a series of plenary sessions.
+The one-day workshop consists of plenary roundtable sessions.

 Approximately 5-10 papers will be selected for presentation and feedback.
-Depending on interest, we may also have a session devoted to a group discussion (such as of empirical methodologies and questions, or recent developments in the field) or a session dedicated to “mini-presentations” of early-stage projects.
+Depending on interest, we may also have a session devoted to a group discussion (such as of recent developments in the field or empirical methodologies and questions) or a session dedicated to “mini-presentations” of early-stage projects.

-Individuals who wish to present should electronically submit either (1) an abstract and title or (2) a paper draft (preferable for evaluation), no later than Friday, November 11, 2016, to Hetty Dekker at email@example.com.
-Decisions on requests to present will be made no later than Monday, November 28, 2016.
-Presented papers should be relatively developed drafts in progress that can benefit from substantial commentary and revision before the spring 2017 submission cycle.
-Presented papers will be due on Tuesday, January 3, 2017, and will be posted on the password-protected workshop website on that date.
+Individuals who wish to present should electronically submit either (1) an abstract and title or (2) a paper draft (preferable for evaluation), no later than Friday, November 19, 2021, to Hetty Dekker at email@example.com.
+Decisions on requests to present will be made no later than Monday, November 29, 2021.
+Presented papers should be relatively developed drafts in progress that can benefit from substantial commentary and revision before the spring 2022 submission cycle.
+Presented papers will be due on Friday, January 7, 2022, and will be posted on the password-protected workshop website on that date.
 The workshop is open to all who wish to attend, whether or not they are presenting a paper.
 We very much hope that this annual workshop will make it possible for IP law scholars located in the tri-state region to get together on a more regular basis to share and discuss each other’s work.
-Because of the importance of group discussion, we ask that attendees and presenters plan to attend the workshop for its duration.
+Because of the importance of group discussion, we ask that attendees and presenters plan to attend the workshop for the full day.

 All conference presenters and attendees will be expected to pay for their individual transportation costs.
 Meals will be provided by NYU School of Law.